alexamies/cnreader/README.md

 The goal of the Dataflow job is to analyze the corpus to create two index files, one for term frequencies and the other for bigram frequencies.
-The file for term frequencies has tab separated variable entries like this:
+The file for term frequencies has tab separated variable entries like this (word_freq_doc.txt):

 ```
 Term    Frequency  Collection     File                    IDF     Doc len